 be a light

-“I can’t smell my coffee” was followed later in the day by, “This ketchup tastes awful!”
+“I can’t smell my coffee” was followed later in the day by “This ketchup tastes awful!”
 No, please let it not be so!
-We’d been lucky enough to avoid COVID this whole year, so why now?
-Why just days before Christmas, when we’d been planning a beautiful gathering with our family and surprise visitors, our...
+We’d been lucky enough to avoid COVID this whole year—Why now?
+Why just days before Christmas with plans for a beautiful gathering with our family and surprise visitors, our daughter-in-law’s parents from...
 Continue Reading →

 build a bridge

 Trying to wing the toast at my son’s wedding last May was a horrible idea.
-Once I had the microphone and looked out at that historic, lakefront ballroom full of cherished family and friends, I felt an uncomfortable lump forming in my throat.
-When I turned to address the bride and groom, the swelling mysteriously...
+Once I had the microphone and looked out at that lakefront ballroom full of cherished family and friends, I felt an uncomfortable lump forming in my throat.
+When I turned to address the bride and groom, the swelling moved up...
 Continue Reading →

 a fine line

 There's a fine line between joy and despair, laughter and tears, the truth and a lie, life and even death.
-We should've seen it coming, we already knew we were on very thin ice.
-Especially after our agency was shut down by the U.S. State Department in December, but still, we had hope.
-Looking back...
+We should've seen it coming—we already knew we were on very thin ice.
+Especially after our agency was shut down by the U.S. State Department in December, but, still, we had hope.
+Looking back now,...
 Continue Reading →

 Up ↑